jon-ionic/custom-live-updates-backend-example/README.md

 ### Create a deployment

 Deploy the created build using the /deployments endpoint.
+The `build_id` is the id returned from the /builds endpoint.

 ```bash
 curl --location 'http://localhost:8000/apps/abcd1234/deployments' \